ie3-institute/simona/docs/readthedocs/usersguide.md

 As you might wonder who tells SIMONA when to start, when to end and what to actually perform a simulation on, there is indeed a piece missing.
 Since a simulation can be run with all sorts of grids and with different parameter sets, a simulation configuration has to be set for successful execution.

-## Docker
+## Containerized Setup

 Docker is a tool used to containerize the entire setup.
 A container is like a lightweight, isolated environment that bundles everything the software needs into a single package.
-It is the tool used to handle the entire project setup in a single space.
 It can run on local setups or on virtual machines and can be used to create containers, volumes and the images.

-Using Docker, you can create the containers, volumes, plugins and images and use them simultaneously.
-Instead of installing different plugins required for SIMONA on the local machine, docker can be used to run the entire SIMONA setup after creating an image while interacting with different environments.
-To build a docker image, you have create your own Dockerfile which has a set of instructions needed required to create an image.
-Once the image is built, you can run SiMONA inside a container on any system with all the necessary dependencies so that it works the same way on any system.
+Instead of installing the dependencies required for SIMONA on the local machine, docker can be used create a SIMONA image that includes all requirements.
+Once the image is built, it can be run on any host system.

 SIMONA provides a Dockerfile in the root directory that can be used to build a Docker image and run simulations inside a container.

 ### Building Docker Image

-1. Locate the dockerfile in the root directory from the SIMONA and build the image by specifying the below command:
+1. Build a SIMONA image by executing the command below in the project root directory:

        docker build --build-arg version=4.1.0 -t simona

-This creates a Docker image for the SIMONA in your local setup once the command is executed.

-2. To run simona and mount on your directory use the following command:
+2. To run SIMONA and mount on your directory use the following command:

-       docker run -v `realpath input`:/input --rm simona
+       docker run -v `realpath input`:/input -e config=<path to config> simona

-Note that for the windows setup you have to manually enter the absolute path.
-So please provide the full path to the project directory and replace it with the path input in the command line.
+Note that on a Windows machine you have to manually enter the absolute path to the input directory.

-3. Once the container runs, SIMONA executes the simulation using the mounted input data and produces output in the container.
+3. Once the container runs, SIMONA executes the simulation using the specified config and produces output inside the container.

 You can find more information on docker setup and installation [here](https://docs.docker.com/engine/install/).
 Documentation for docker can be found [here](https://docs.docker.com/get-started/).